andrew/ultimate-awesome/README.md

 - [awesome-code-streamers](https://github.com/lucasfloriani/awesome-code-streamers) - List of code streamers from multiples plataforms like Twitch, YouTube, etc.
 - [Awesome-Clone](https://github.com/MasterBrian99/Awesome-Clone) - A curated list of AWESOME clones made with react,vue,svelte.
 - [awesome-ros-tools](https://github.com/oleg-Shipitko/awesome-ros-tools) - The list of tools and packages for Robot Operating System development!.
+- [awesome-deepnote](https://github.com/ramene/awesome-deepnote) - A curated list of extensions, python packages, machine learning and collaborative notebooks ready to run in Deepnote.
 - [awesome-hslu](https://github.com/stairch/awesome-hslu) - A collection of exercises, solutions, projects, summaries and more by students @ HSLU :mortar_board:.
 - [awesome-esports](https://github.com/strift/awesome-esports) - A curated list of open-source projects related to esports.
 - [awesome-esports](https://github.com/Strift/awesome-esports) - A curated list of open-source projects related to esports.